1. Prebiotics and Probiotics

 Foods with excessive sugar and carbohydrates can create an imbalance of gut bacteria that’s associated with inflammation and diabetes.
 Work with your physician to balance your diet and monitor your sugar and carbohydrate intake.

-3. Say no to Gluten
+3. Say no to Gluten and Gluten-free processed foods

 This may be a difficult one for many, since bread can be a daily staple, and even traditional wheat bread is marketed as health food.
 However, gluten can increase the permeability of the gut lining, causing antibodies to attack and decreasing the ability to absorb nutrients.
 We recommend to our patients to cut gluten out of their diets or try a gluten-free bread option if you must have it.
+Be careful of gluten free foods that are processed.
+Read labels!
+Many gluten free products contain sugars, syrups, flours or starches that increase glucose levels and may be inflammatory.

 4. Buy Non-GMO Products